Aid19801/funk27_v2/README.md

 - SCSS files not being imported into Jest unit tests.
 Behaviour is that media queries responsive behav is not happening in Unit Test env.

+- React Query, change the name of the API/url to an error version and it breaks but error not coming through to isError boolean value.